RootCX

 Every request, every tool call, every data mutation flows through the Core:

-1. Auth: validates JWTs, manages sessions (Argon2id hashing, HS256 tokens).
+1. Auth: validates JWTs, manages sessions (Argon2id hashing, HS256 tokens), OIDC Single Sign-On.

 4. Backend & RPC: spawns and supervises backend processes (Bun), proxies RPC calls via JSON-line IPC.

-5. Job Queue: PostgreSQL-backed durable queue.
+5. Job Queue: durable queue backed by pgmq (PostgreSQL extension).

 6. Secret Vault: AES-256-GCM encrypted key-value store.
 Secrets injected as env vars.